mrheat/dead-letter-dump/README.md

 1. A blacklist, containing all disposable email address domains
 2. A whitelist, containing all whitelisted domains
-3. A greylist, containing all ddomains, which are blacklisted but marked as dead (no MX record).
+3. A greylist, containing all domains, which are blacklisted but marked as dead (no MX record).

 All three lists are available in JSON and XML format.
 Choose, whatever you prefer.